 Planning a Trip to Argentina

 Whilst trip planning it’s good to keep an open mind.
-So, with that in mind, let us begin to look at some of the best places to visit in Argentina!
+So, with that in mind, let’s look at some of the best places to visit in Argentina!

 A trip to the capital is obviously a must, with so much to do and see in Buenos Aires.